-- Primary indicators (boron and sulfate) for potential BSFAP leachate impacts. - Major ion concentrations (alkalinity, chloride, sulfate, calcium, magnesium, potassium, and sodium) in leachate and groundwater that are used to evaluate whether downgradient groundwater chemistry remains representative of background groundwater chemistry.
-Major ion chemistry can also be used to evaluate natural variability due to seasonal changes or other causes. - Field turbidity in groundwater is an indicator of the presence of suspended solids that may contribute to elevated concentrations of constituents monitored in unfiltered samples under the CCR Rule - pH in leachate and groundwater provides information on chemical reactions and potential mobility of constituents in groundwater. - Dissolved oxygen, oxidation reduction potential (ORP), iron, and manganese in groundwater are all indicators of redox conditions.
-Changes in redox can affect the chemical state and solubility of sulfate in addition to trace elements including arsenic and selenium.
+- Primary indicators (boron and sulfate) are evaluated for potential BSFAP leachate. - Major ion concentrations (alkalinity, chloride, sulfate, calcium, magnesium, potassium, and sodium) in leachate and groundwater are used to evaluate whether downgradient groundwater chemistry remains representative of background groundwater chemistry.
+Major ion chemistry can also be used to evaluate natural variability due to seasonal changes or other causes. - Field turbidity of groundwater is used as an indicator of the presence of suspended solids that may contribute to elevated concentrations of constituents monitored in unfiltered samples under the CCR Rule. - pH of leachate and groundwater provides information on chemical reactions and potential mobility of constituents in groundwater. - Dissolved oxygen, oxidation reduction potential (ORP), iron, and manganese in groundwater are used as indicators of redox conditions.
+Changes in redox can affect the chemical state and solubility of sulfate, in addition to trace elements including arsenic and selenium.
 For example, under strongly reduced conditions (ORP less than -200 millivolts at pH 7), sulfate can be reduced to form hydrogen sulfide or it can precipitate as iron sulfide, arsenic reduces to the more mobile arsenite species, and selenium reduces to the low-mobility selenite species.

 Groundwater monitored at a CCR unit for compliance with the CCR Rule is a compilation of the history of all sources of water comingling at that particular monitoring well.
-Different sources may contribute some of the same constituents, making source identification challenging.
+Different sources may contribute to the presence and detection of some of the same constituents, making source identification challenging.
 The identification and use of water quality "signatures" can be used as a tool for deciphering the similarity between potential sources and the water quality at a specific monitoring point.